-3.2.2 Proposed Second Floor (See Appendix 6.2 SK-03)
+3.2.2 Proposed Second Floor (See Appendix 7.2 SK-03)

-The second floor connector building will add 8 bedrooms on the floor.
+The second-floor connector building will add 4 double bedrooms on the floor (8 beds).
 A kitchenette with a microwave, oven with stovetop and sink will be provided.
 An additional lounge space, a collaborative space, and a laundry will also be provided.
 The collaborative space consists of media walls with built in monitors that students can write on to encourage interaction.
-There are 53 meal plan beds existing in the towers of the second floor.
-The new connector building will increase the second floor total to 61 meal plan beds.
+There are 52 beds (with meal plans) existing in the towers of the second floor.
+The new connector building will increase the second-floor total to 60 beds (with meal plans) beds.